Make Room

 Defining Brainstorming

-Five years later, in 1958, Yale University conducted a study to test brainstorming and concluded that brainstorming individually was more effective than brainstorming in a group, but it was widely misinterpreted as “brainstorming didn’t work.”
+In 1958, Yale University conducted a study to test brainstorming and concluded that brainstorming individually was more effective than brainstorming in a group, but it was widely misinterpreted as “brainstorming didn’t work.”
 The Yale study created a debate that has percolated for fifty years.
 Does brainstorming work or not?
-Does a group generate more and better ideas than the same people would if they were working individually?
-Keep reading »
+Does a group generate more and…

 When Toys are Handy

 The playful gizmos and gadgets we bring along help make the conference room look less sterile and corporate, but the toys are not just for show.
-If you’re a tactile person, being able to pick up a squeezy rubber ball, or twist the beads of a wooden wand, fumble with a Rubik’s cube or stack tiny colored magnets into small mountains can actually aide the fluidity of your thinking.
-While your hands are fidgeting, new things can pop into your mind.
-Keep reading »
+If you’re a tactile person, being able to squeeze a rubber ball, or twist the beads of a wooden wand, fumble with a Rubik’s cube or stack tiny colored…